 Read time 4 minutes

 When Exchange administrators install a new version of Exchange Server, it creates a new database by default, which is the C drive partition in a separate folder.
-When the size of the database grows, and it becomes tricky to manage, the user should move the database to a new partition drive, which has more space.
+As the size of the database grows, and it becomes tricky to manage, the user should move the database to a new partition drive, which has more space.

 What is the default location of the Exchange database?